 In March we completed a second session in Watford, where we recorded Elgar's "From the Bavarian Highlands" as phase 2 of the same package.
 The recording should be available later this year.

 We in the Chorus are immensely proud of one of our altos, Jessica Curry.

-Not content with winning a BAFTA last year for the music she composed for the award-winning video game, ‘Everybody’s Gone to the Rapture’, Jess has just been offered her very own show on Classic FM.
-Dedicated to symphonic video game music, the 6 week series will form part of Classic FM’s 25th anniversary celebrations, and will air on Saturday evenings from 9pm-10pm, starting April 22.
+Not content with winning a BAFTA last year for the music she composed for the award-winning video game, ‘Everybody’s Gone to the Rapture’, Jess now has her very own show on Classic FM.
+Dedicated to symphonic video game music, the 6 week series forms part of Classic FM’s 25th anniversary celebrations, and airs on Saturday evenings from 9pm-10pm, starting April 22.

 2018 marks the fiftieth anniversary of the founding of Brighton Festival Chorus, and we are hatching plans for concerts, commissions and special performances to mark this event.
 The plans are still in the early stages at the moment, so there isn't much we can tell you yet, but - watch this space!